bbalog87/catfish-genome/Fetch_Hypoxia_genes.md

 This script aims to fetch the protein sequences of all hypoxia responsive genes reported in HRGFish.

 ## Manual work
-Unfortunately, even geneID can now be downlaod by single click.
+Unfortunately, even geneID can't be downlaod by a single click.
 Information of each gene need to be exported manually to a TSV file.
 There are around 50 reported HRG in fish (Last accessed: 10.05.2022).

 ## Clean files and extract GeneID